Best Hand Towels of 2021

 Analysis and Test Results

 To kick things off, we first had to brainstorm.
-What are the make-or-break aspects of a hand towel, and what is a hand towel's main function?
+What are the make-or-break aspects of a hand towel, and what is its main function?
 Texture, of course, is the main (and most subjective) feature of a towel to assess.
-A hand towel is meant to absorb water, dry out, and feel soft, time after time throughout the day, right?
+A hand towel is meant to absorb water, dry out, and feel soft, time after time throughout the day.
 That means our biggest categories to test were absorption speed, quality, drying time, and texture.
-We assessed their texture by asking our friends and housemates to get their hands on these towels to get a wide range of impressions on their textures.
+We assessed their texture by asking our friends and housemates to get their hands on these products to get a wide range of impressions on their textures.
 Next, we tested drying time by throwing them in the wash and then hanging them out to dry with a timer going.
-To test each towel's absorbency, we sprayed them with a spray bottle and observed how the water reacted to the surface of the towel.
+To test each towel's absorbency, we sprayed them with a spray bottle and observed how the water reacted to the towel's surface.
 Finally, to assess durability, we considered the overall performance of each towel as they performed their daily duties of hanging, drying, and being washed.

 Our findings here are more based on polling than hard, evidence-based facts.
-To help us rate these hand towels in terms of their overall feel, we wrangled as many hand-washers as we could to help us get a feel for what makes one towel excel in this metric and what makes another fall short.
+To help us rate these products in terms of their overall feel, we wrangled as many hand-washers as possible to help us get a feel for what makes one towel excel in this metric and what makes another fall short.
 We consider the weave and fabric thickness in this metric, as well as how each towel feels both when wet and when dry.

-Our absolute favorite in this metric was the Smyrna Original Turkish hand towels.
+Our absolute favorite in this metric was the Smyrna Original Turkish set.
 These towels have a unique weave that adds texture where you want it while still providing softness.
-It felt like the cotton used in these towels was just softer than many of the more traditional towels we tested.
+It felt like the cotton that made up the weave on this product was just softer than many of the more traditional towels we tested.
 Following the Smyrna towel is the White Classic Luxury set, which is soft, light, and fluffy.
 This towel just feels good in the hands.
 We also like using this one after washing our faces, since it feels so gentle.
-The Cleanbear towels were close behind, providing a similar feel at an affordable price.
-The Superior CL 900GSM is certainly soft, but is also very thick and luxurious, if that's more your speed.
+The Cleanbear set was close behind, providing a similar feel at an affordable price.
+The Superior Egyptian Cotton is certainly soft but is also very thick and luxurious, if that's more your speed.

-To test drying time, we threw a handful of hand towels into the wash, took them out wet, and immediately hung them on a drying line outside.
+To test drying time, we threw all the products into the wash, took them out wet, and immediately hung them on a drying line outside.
 Our current testing conditions of 100-degrees in Bishop, California, are about as dry as it gets.
 In general, these towels dried relatively quickly.
 We checked back in on their progress after 30 minutes and again after another 15 minutes had passed (at 45 minutes).
 We rated each towel on a scale of "basically dry" to "slightly damp" to "mostly damp."
-Most towels were nearly dry after 45 minutes, though when we brought them inside, a few continued to feel damp overnight.
+Most were nearly dry after 45 minutes, though when we brought them inside, a few continued to feel damp overnight.

 The fastest-drying towel in our review was, again, a shining star of a hand towel, the Smyrna Original Turkish.
-After 30 minutes on the line, this towel was pretty much fully dry.
-Shortly behind was the Utopia Salon towel, which dried after 40 minutes in the sun.
-This makes sense, as this was one of the smallest and thinnest hand towels we tested.
-Following just behind were the Cleanbear and Wealuxe towels, which dried at similar speeds and also have very similar weaves.
+After 30 minutes on the line, this towel was pretty much entirely dry.
+Shortly behind was the Utopia Salon, which dried after 40 minutes in the sun.
+This makes sense, as this was one of the smallest and thinnest options we tested.
+Following just behind were the Cleanbear and Wealuxe, which dried at similar speeds and also have very similar weaves.
 Not surprisingly, some of the softest towels, the Superior and the White Classic, took a while to dry, with a touch of dampness lingering well into the following day.
 These towels are bulky and thick, making for a soft feel but a slow drying time.

 We refined our absorbency tests for this review and found through internet research that there is a standardized test for assessing a fabric's ability to absorb water.
 This involves taking a spray bottle and spraying the fabric with water while observing what happens to the water.
 Does it pool on top?
 Does it absorb right away?
 How much does the water spread after 30 seconds?
 From these questions, and trial and error, we learned that typically, towels with a looser weave absorb water better than those with a tight weave.
 Sometimes, though, towels that are too thin allow water to leak through to the surface beneath, which is not ideal either.

-Here, it seemed like the towels that had medium-thickness weaves absorbed water the best.
+In general, it seemed like those with a medium-thickness weave absorbed water the best.
 Thick, luxurious towels like the Superior set saw water bead on the surface without absorbing into the material at all.
 Super thin towels, like the Utopia Salon set, saw water bead on the surface as well.
 We liked the performance of the Cleanbear, Wealuxe, and Smyrna since they all absorbed water quickly and didn't allow for much moisture to pass through to the surfaces beneath.

 Our main durability test is to put the towels through the wash a few times.
 Through this, we can see how the fabric holds up, especially to see if there is any fuzziness that appears.
 This test can also be a good way to see if the seams hold up.
 We made notes of any unraveling or pilling that occurred with each wash.
 We also wanted to make sure that the fabric itself held up over time.
 The worst thing in the world of bath towels is a towel that gets stiffer with each wash.
 Overall, all the towels in this review held up very well to our various durability assessments.
 Most of the criticism here is fairly nitpicky.

-The biggest disappointment with a new towel is discovering that it shed thousands of tiny colored pieces of fabric on all the other items in the laundry after its first wash.
-Luckily, this only happened with one of the towels in this review — the Wealuxe Cotton set.
+The biggest disappointment with a new towel is discovering that it has scattered thousands of tiny colored pieces of fabric on all the other items in the laundry after its first wash.
+Luckily, this only happened with one of the products in this review — the Wealuxe Cotton set.
 We had fuzzy white towel balls all over the other towels after its initial wash.
-The Utopia Salon towels also had a bit of fuzzy residue that spread around our testing station.
-In terms of unraveling, the only towel that had any signs of a durability issue here was the Qute Home 100% Turkish.
+The Utopia Salon set also had a bit of fuzzy residue that spread around our testing station.
+In terms of unraveling, the only towel with any signs of a durability issue here was the Qute Home 100% Turkish.
 We noticed a few seams start to shed threads after its first wash.

 As you can see, we have gotten into the weeds here in the world of towels.
 Hopefully, this review has directed you toward the perfect hand towel to fit your specific needs.
 The towels in this review cover a wide range of styles, textures, sizes, and colors.
 Each one excels in some departments while falling a bit short in others, but our top choices all have a great balance of attributes to keep you feeling fresh.